 - What would happen if one thing in the setting changed?
 Would the story be the same?

 Step 3: Create a map.
 Ask your child or student to pick a setting that they find interesting in the book and create a map.
 This can be but is not limited to a drawing, a recreation on video, a diorama, etc.

 Step 4: Post it.
-Post a video or photo of your map to the Week #4 Reading Challenge post located in the Reading & Compassion Challenge Facebook Group by Monday, May 4th, at 5 PM.
+Challenge participants posted a video or photo of their map to the Week #4 Reading Challenge post located in the Reading & Compassion Challenge Facebook Group.

 All completed entries for the weekly challenges were reviewed and a raffle for a $10 gift card took place.